Robust Identity Perceptual Watermark Against Deepfake Face Swapping: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item We propose a novel idea of identity perceptual watermarks based on image contents to proactively defend against Deepfake face swapping regarding content-watermark consistencies.
-A chaotic encryption system is collaboratively devised to ensure watermark confidentiality. \item We present an encoder-decoder framework to robustly and invisibly embed the watermarks into facial images.
-To the best of our knowledge, we are the first to concurrently achieve detection and source tracing for Deepfake face swapping by embedding a single watermark. \item Experiments qualitatively and quantitatively demonstrate the promising watermark recovery accuracy and Deepfake face swapping detection performance of our method along with outstanding generalization ability, outperforming the related state-of-the-art algorithms. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We propose a novel idea of identity perceptual watermarks based on facial image contents to proactively defend against Deepfake face swapping regarding content-watermark consistencies, without requiring ground-truths.
+A chaotic encryption system is collaboratively devised to ensure watermark confidentiality. \item We present an encoder-decoder workflow to invisibly embed watermarks into facial images and robustly recover them.
+Upon maintaining watermark robustness, our approach can concurrently achieve detection and source tracing for Deepfake face swapping by embedding and decoding a single robust watermark. \item Experiments qualitatively and quantitatively demonstrate the promising watermark recovery accuracy, Deepfake face swapping detection performance, and source tracing ability of our proposed approach, along with outstanding generalization ability against both GAN-based and diffusion-based generative models, outperforming state-of-the-art algorithms. \end{itemize}